cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 set will see their owner reference immediately removed.

-The reason we decided to deprecate `--enable-certificate-owner-ref` is because this flat behaves differently to how the new `cleanupPolicy` behaves:
+The reason we decided to deprecate `--enable-certificate-owner-ref` is because this flag behaves differently from how the new `cleanupPolicy` behaves:

 - When `--enable-certificate-owner-ref` is not passed (or is set to false), the existing Secret resources that have an owner reference are not changed even after a re-issuance.